Home > Animal welfare

 The OIE convened a First Global Conference on Animal Welfare in February 2004.
 As well as the Veterinary Services in OIE Member Countries, the Conference targeted livestock producers and actors in the meat sector, veterinary practitioners and international non governmental organisations (NGOs) working in animal welfare.
 The main objective of the Conference was to raise awareness of, and to explain, the OIE's animal welfare initiative.

-Since May 2005, the World Assembly of OIE Delegates (representing the 178 Member Countries and Territories) has adopted eight animal welfare standards in the Terrestrial Code and three animal welfare standards in the OIE Aquatic Animal Health Standards Code (Aquatic Code).
+Since May 2005, the World Assembly of OIE Delegates (representing the 180 Member Countries and Territories) has adopted ten animal welfare standards in the Terrestrial Code and four animal welfare standards in the en/international-standard-setting/terrestrial-code/access-online/OIE Aquatic Animal Health Code (Aquatic Code).
 These standards cover:

 These standards are regularly updated to take account of latest scientific findings.

-The Terrestrial Code Chapter on the Control of Stray Dog Populations falls within the OIE mandates for animal health, public health and animal welfare, as it addresses humane methods for the control of dog populations and the prevention of important zoonotic diseases, such as rabies and hydatidosis, in communities.
+The Terrestrial Code Chapter on stray dog population control falls within the OIE mandates for animal health, public health and animal welfare, as it addresses humane methods for the control of dog populations and the prevention of important zoonotic diseases, such as rabies and hydatidosis, in communities.

 The Second OIE Global Conference on Animal Welfare entitled ‘'Putting the OIE Standards to Work” was held in October 2008 in Cairo (Egypt ).
 More than 400 participants, who came from all OIE regions and from all relevant sectors, including government, industry, academia, research and NGOs, strongly endorsed the fundamental importance of the active involvement of Veterinary Services and veterinarians for improving animal welfare.
 The most important outcome of the conference was the identification of key needs and tools to help OIE Members to strengthen their capacities, including good governance and relevant infrastructure, to implement the OIE standards.